-Yahweh’s (counsel) is not going to come by observation, nor will His Kingdom be “earthly.”
-We must be faithful and do our part, our action, and deeds, or things will never change.
-If we elect wicked and unrighteous rulers, we can expect to get a wicked and unrighteous rule.
+Yahweh’s (counsel) is not going to come by observation, nor will His Kingdom be “earthly”.
+We must be faithful and do our part, our action, and deeds, or things will never change for us.
+If we elect wicked and unrighteous rulers, we can expect to get a wicked and unrighteous government.
 Yahshua said: (Matt.
 12:5), “The Kingdom of Yahweh is within you….”
-If the Kingdom of YHWH is within us, it is up to us as His righteous representatives here on earth, to make the Kingdom of YHWH appear.
-We are the brothers and sisters of Yahshua, Therefore also sons and daughters of our Father YHWH, (Matt.
-12:50), and therefore we are YHWH’s representatives, we are (in fact) His Kingdom on earth.
+If the Kingdom of YHWH is within us, it is up to us as His righteous representatives here on earth, to make the Kingdom of YHWH appear before others.
+We are the brothers and sisters of Yahshua, Therefore also sons and daughters of the same Father YHWH, (Matt.
+12:50), and therefore we are YHWH’s representatives.
+We is fact are supposed to be His Kingdom on earth.

-The (Gospel) message of Yahshua was for the sons of Yahweh to repent, to turn to YHWH’s counsel, and then make righteousness on earth happen.
-The kingdom is not some physical place - it is an authority (a Counsel) that the Father makes available to His sons/daughters to do His will and become obedient.
-His authority will dwell within them when they seek it, and when they use it.
+The Gospel (good message) as delivered by Yahshua was for the sons of Yahweh to repent and return to YHWH’s counsel, and then make righteousness on earth begin to happen.
+The kingdom is not some physical place - it is an authority (a Counsel) that the Father makes available for His sons/daughters to do His will by becoming obedient.
+When they do this, His authority will dwell within them when they seek it, speak it, and when they use it.
 By doing so, “the others” will recognized it and the wicked will shudder because of it.

 YHWH’s authority is the only real authority there is.
 He is the only one worth obeying.
 Submitting ourselves to the "ordinances after the traditions of men" (e.g. like covering our heads by tradition) will only lead to personal bondage and suffering, as was the rulers of traditions, by religious leaders during the times of Yahshua.
 The Real authority is also possible by observing the life of Yahshua, and through the illumination of YHWH’s counsel; His Kingdom within us.
 No amount of physical effort will accomplish this, but when one of YHWH’s children is empowered by His counsel, they will also express His "Kingdom (counsel) of heaven" on Earth.
 That is real power and that then is real authority.
-The “others” (wicked) will recognize it and will shy away from those that express it.
+The “others” will recognize it and will shy away from those that express it.